Morning-Train/wp-blocks/README.md

 - Register blocks using a fluid api
 - Render Blade views directly as render_callback for your block
 - Set script and stylesheet dependencies for your block
+- Register block patterns from template HTML files using a fluid api

 ## Getting Started